runningman84/home-assistant-apps/README.md

 Key | Description | Default
 ------------ | ------------- | -------------
-device_trackers | list of tracked devices (for auto arming / disarming) | []
-armed_home_binary_sensors | list of binary sensors to monitor (like doors, motion, sensors) in case you are home | [] armed_away_binary_sensors | list of binary sensors to monitor (like doors, motion, sensors) in case you are away | [] armed_home_image_processing_sensors | list of image processing sensors to monitor in case you are home | [] armed_away_image_processing_sensors | list of image processing sensors to monitor in case you are away | [] alarm_control_buttons | list of buttons to control (single click arm_away, double click disarm, long pres arm_home) | [] alarm_lights | list of lights to flash (red color for triggered alarm) | [] vacation_control | not used (tbd) guest_control | input boolean to configure a babysitter mode which does not auto arm | None silent_control | input boolean to mute the alarm sound | None alarm_volume_control | input_number for alarm volume | None info_volume_control | input_number for input volume | None xiaomi_aqara_gw_mac | xiaomi_aqara_gw_mac to play ringtones | None notify_service | script to call for notification | None notify_title | title parameter for script | AlarmSystem triggered, possible intruder cameras | List of cameras (snapshots will be made once alarm is triggered) | [] camera_snapshot_path | Path for storing camera snapshots | /tmp camera_snapshot_regex | Regex for camera snapshots | "camera_.*\d+_\d+\.jpg" telegram_user_ids | list of telegram user ids used for notifications | []
+language | language used for notifcations in text and audio | english device_trackers | list of tracked devices (for auto arming / disarming) | [] armed_home_binary_sensors | list of binary sensors to monitor (like doors, motion, sensors) in case you are home | [] armed_away_binary_sensors | list of binary sensors to monitor (like doors, motion, sensors) in case you are away | [] water_binary_sensors | list of binary sensors to monitor (like water leakage sensors) all the time | [] fire_binary_sensors | list of binary sensors to monitor (like water smoke sensors) all the time | [] fire_temperature_sensors | list of temperature sensors to monitor (like temperature sensors) all the time | [] armed_home_image_processing_sensors | list of image processing sensors to monitor in case you are home | [] armed_away_image_processing_sensors | list of image processing sensors to monitor in case you are away | [] alarm_control_buttons | list of buttons to control (single click arm_away, double click disarm, long pres arm_home) | [] alarm_arm_night_after_time | time to arm at evening | 23:15:00 alarm_arm_night_before_time | time to disarm at morning | 06:00:00" sleep_after_time | start of sleeptime at evening | 23:15:00 sleep_before_time | end of sleeptime at morning | 06:00:00" vacation_control | not used (tbd) guest_control | input boolean to configure a babysitter mode which does not auto arm | None silent_control | input boolean to mute the alarm sound | None siren_switches | list of siren switches to turn on or off | [] notify_service | script to call for notification | None notify_title | title parameter for script | AlarmSystem triggered, possible intruder cameras | List of cameras (snapshots will be made once alarm is triggered) | [] camera_snapshot_path | Path for storing camera snapshots | /tmp camera_snapshot_regex | Regex for camera snapshots | "camera_.*\d+_\d+\.jpg" alexa_monkeys | list of alexa voice monkeys for audio notifications | [] telegram_user_ids | list of telegram user ids used for notifications | []

 HeatSaver
 ============

 This app controls the temperature based on the opening and closing of windows/doors and some global control settings.
 Tt saves heating by lowering the thermostat if you are away or a window is open.

 Key | Description | Default
 ------------ | ------------- | -------------